benNthen/mobile_album_fetch_api/README.md

  ## How to Use:

  Select one of the albums listed.

  ![image](https://user-images.githubusercontent.com/53241776/139165266-d187c845-c601-4762-9d33-8fc6ef29338c.png)

- A pop-up will appear showing a total of 50 thumbnail photos belonging to that album and are arranged in a tile-like grid.
-You can scroll up and down.
+ A pop-up will appear showing a gallery of thumbnail photos belonging to that album.
+You can scrolls across the screen.

  ![image](https://user-images.githubusercontent.com/53241776/139166014-8a157cb2-0791-459a-a2ad-91dfd2e471cd.png)

  If you select one of the thumbnail photos, another pop-up will appear to show its full-sized version.

  ![image](https://user-images.githubusercontent.com/53241776/139166067-3f470c18-a400-4343-8fce-f2ddede2f714.png)

  ## Software Architecture